-Walkthrough: Looking up Amazon Machine Image IDs - AWS CloudFormation
+Walkthrough: Look up AMI IDs with a Lambda-backed custom resource - AWS CloudFormation

-Normally, you might map AMI IDs to specific instance types and regions.
-To update the IDs, you manually change them in each of your templates.
-By using custom resources and AWS Lambda (Lambda), you can create a function that gets the IDs of the latest AMIs for the region and instance type that you're using so that you don't have to maintain mappings.
+You typically specify the AMI ID in a Mappings section that maps AMI IDs to specific instance types and Regions.
+This means that to update the IDs, you must manually change them in each of your templates.
+However, by using custom resources and Lambda, you can create a function that gets the IDs of the latest AMIs for the instance type and Region that you're using.
+This way, you don't have to manually maintain the mappings between AMI IDs, instance types, and Regions in your stack templates.

 This walkthrough shows you how to create a custom resource and associate a Lambda function with it to look up AMI IDs.
-Note that the walkthrough assumes that you understand how to use custom resources and Lambda.
-For more information, see Custom resources or the AWS Lambda Developer Guide.
+It assumes that you are familiar with custom resources and Lambda functions.
+For an introduction to custom resources and how they work, see Create custom provisioning logic with custom resources.
+For information about Lambda, see the AWS Lambda Developer Guide.

 Note